Heroin Addiction and Rehab

 After the first 24 hours, symptoms begin to intensify, and it’s during this stage that relapse is likely if you are not in a residential heroin rehab facility.
 These include the following:

 - Blurry vision

 - High blood pressure

-- Flu-like symptoms
+- Flu-like symptoms.

 Start your recovery today

-A page revised the 6 of July of 2021, by Danielle Byatt, a Level 4 addictions counselling, Level 5 in Leadership & Management, BA applied social work. and Treatment Director at Step by Step Recovery.
+Page revised in March 2023, by Danielle Byatt, a Level 4 addictions counselling, Level 5 in Leadership & Management, BA applied social work. and Treatment Director at Step by Step Recovery.

 Why choose Step by Step?